CxELabs/M365HOL/instructions.md

     ^IMAGE[Open Screenshot](\Media\dis-loguploaded.png "Log uploaded")

-    > [!KNOWLEDGE] The status you see is the parsing status of the logs.
+    > [!NOTE] The status you see is the parsing status of the logs.
 Parsing status can be successful, pending or failed.

 1. [] You can also verify the **Last data received** date on the **Data sources** tab under **Automatic log upload** in the settings.